1,000+ Opportunities

 I would also like to receive additional funding recommendations.
 To facilitate the funding matching process, I authorize the sharing of my company demographics and search criteria with the recipient. * Keywords: Economic Development, Export, Trade, Market Expansion, SMEs, Non-Profit Last Modified: January 26, 2026

-Based on current listing details, eligibility includes: For-profit businesses with 500 or fewer employees in New York, operational for at least one year, and demonstrating a need for assistance and understanding of export-related costs.
+According to the current listing, eligibility includes: For-profit businesses with 500 or fewer employees in New York, operational for at least one year, and demonstrating a need for assistance and understanding of export-related costs.
 Nonprofits assisting businesses with export education and trade activities are also eligible.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program